ceres-solver/ceres-solver/docs/source/modeling.rst

    :math:`i^{\textrm{th}}` parameter block must not be returned, this is the case when the a parameter block is marked constant.

+   **NOTE** The return value indicates whether the computation of the residuals and/or jacobians was successful or not.

+   This can be used to communicate numerical failures in Jacobian computations for instance.

+   A more interesting and common use is to impose constraints on the parameters.
+If the initial values of the parameter blocks satisfy the constraints, then returning false whenever the constraints are not satisfied will prevent the solver from moving into the infeasible region.
+This is not a very sophisticated mechanism for enforcing constraints, but is often good enough for things like non-negativity constraints.

+   Note that it is important that the initial values of the parameter block must be feasible, otherwise the solver will declare a numerical problem at iteration 0.

 :class:`SizedCostFunction`
 --------------------------